dsaidgovsg/airflow-pipeline/README.md

 Note that the specialized Conda environment is activated in all Bash-like scenarios, regardless of whether `gosu` was used to run as a different user.

+## Versioning

+Starting from Docker tags that give self-version `v1`, any Docker image usage related breaking change will generate a new self-version so that this will minimize any impact on the user-facing side trying to use the most updated image.

+These are considered breaking changes:

+- Change of Linux distro, e.g. Alpine <-> Debian.
+This will automatically lead to a difference in the package management tool used such as `apk` vs `apt`.
+  Note that however this does not include upgrading of Linux distro that may affect the package management, e.g. `alpine:3.9` vs `alpine:3.10`.
+- Removal of advertized installed CLI tools that is not listed within the Docker tag.
+E.g. Spark and Hadoop are part of the Docker tag, so they are not part of the advertized CLI tools.
+- Removal of advertized environment variables
+- Change of any environment variable value

+In the case where a CLI tool is known to perform a major version upgrade, this set-up will try to also release a new self-version number.
+But note that this is at a best effort scale only because most of the tools are inherited upstream, or simply unable / undesirable to specify the version to install.

+## Changelogs

+All self-versioned change logs are listed in [`CHANGELOG.md`](CHANGELOG.md).

+The advertized CLI tools and env vars are also listed in the detailed change logs.

 ## How to build

 ```bash